 It’s all very exciting planning your wedding, but without following the legalities of marrying in New Zealand, you’ll end up with a brilliant party and no husband!
-NZ requirements are fairly simple, the key element being arranging a marriage licence between 3 days and 3 months in advance; and registering the marriage after the ceremony.
+NZ’s legal marriage requirements are fairly simple, the key element being to arrange a marriage licence between 3 days and 3 months in advance; and registering the marriage after the ceremony.

 Who can get married in New Zealand?

 Anyone can marry in New Zealand, as long as they’re not:

 - already married or in a civil union (unless you’re changing your relationship with the same person)

 - under 16 (and you need your parents’ consent if you’re 16 or 17)